cda-tum/mnt-opdom-explorer/README.md

    - **Gate Function**: Specify the Boolean function the gate is intended to implement.
 Supported functions include AND, OR, NAND, NOR, XOR, and XNOR, with more to be added soon.
    - **Operational Domain**: Define how the operational domain is simulated.
 Choose from _Grid Search_, _Random Sampling_, _Flood Fill_, or _Contour Tracing_ algorithms.
 Additionally, set the dimensions, range, and resolution of the operational domain.
 You can also configure whether to tolerate or reject kinks in the operational domain.

-   Users can hover over the help icons to get more information.
+   You can hover over the help icons to get more information.

 3. **▶️ Run the Operational Domain Simulation:**
    Once the settings are configured, start the operational domain simulation.
 Note that simulation time can vary depending on the simulation engine, reconstruction algorithm, resolution, etc. High-effort simulation may take several minutes, whereas lower resolutions can be explored almost instantaneously.
 After the simulation is finished, the settings widget is replaced with a visual representation of the operational domain.